ericjforman/SerialCommunicationASCII/readme.txt

 Method 1 - sending multiple values
-- This is the easiest to debug, as you can see data either in the Arduino Serial Monitor, or Processing
+- This is the recommended method, as it the easiest to debug, as you can see data either in the Arduino Serial Monitor, or Processing

 * Use Arduino example from Files / Examples / 04.
 Communication / VirtualColorMixer
 * Use Processing or P5 code "VirtualColorMixer"